web-infra-dev/modern.js/website/builder/src/en/api/builder-instance.md

 ### builder.context.tsconfigPath

-tsconfig.json 文件的绝对路径，若项目中不存在 tsconfig.json 文件，则为 `undefined`。
+The absolute path of the tsconfig.json file, or `undefined` if the tsconfig.json file does not exist in current project.

 - **Type**